kelllllllllllllllll/juice-filen/README.md

   Where downloaded files will be saved.

 - **`removed_directory`**
-  Where removed files will be moved.
+  Where file removed from filen will be moved.
+This should not be inside the base_directory

 #### **Windows Users:**
 - Use **double backslashes** in folder paths.